AlexArcPy/registrant/readme.md

 * All columns are sortable (ASC | DESC) with the option to choose a number of entries to show for every data table and use paging.
 Every section also has the Search panel for text search within the section (e.g., search for the field name in a particular feature class) that will filter out table rows with no matches.

+* It is possible to select rows in the data tables (with highlight).
+Operating system keys such as `Ctrl`/`Shift` can be used for selecting multiple rows.
+More about [selecting rows in data tables](https://datatables.net/extensions/select/examples/initialisation/blurable.html).

+* It is possible to re-order columns in the data tables by dragging them and dropping in the needed place.
+More about [re-ordering columns in data tables](https://datatables.net/extensions/colreorder/examples/initialisation/simple.html).

 * All feature classes have a single default subtype defined for them, so to save the space the information about subtypes will be reported only when there are at least two subtypes (which means at least one subtype has been added by the user).

 * By using the `Print` link one can create a printable representation of the report; opening printable report can take some time depending on the number of items in your geodatabase.
 The report page will be visible in the new browser tab `about:blank`.
 The generation of printable report works best in Firefox.
 Please mind that Chrome and IE can choke when the report content is very large.